What Is The Standard For Ev Blankets?

 BS EN 1869/ISO 11612:2015

 BSI (British Standards Institution) is the UK’s national standards body, providing multiple standards related to the performance evaluation of fire blankets.
-While there are no BSI standards specifically for EV fire blankets, the following methods and criteria are commonly used to evaluate general fire blanket performance
+While there are no BSI standards specifically for electric vehicle fire blankets, the following methods and criteria are commonly used to evaluate general fire blanket performance

 Key Test Methods: